Dry-Leaf/kaimen/README.md

 `For those who wish to use Kaimen as a Hydrus front-end`

-`Note: Kaimen comes with many pre-defined tags, but autosuggest for tags in Hydrus, but not Kaimen, will not appear.
-You will need to add those tags to Kaimen manually to enable their autosuggestion.`
+`Note: Kaimen comes with many pre-defined tags, however tags in Hydrus, but not Kaimen, will not appear in autosuggestions.
+You will need to add those tags to Kaimen manually to allow their autosuggestion.`

 Set up the Hydrus client api service and insert its URL and api access key into Kaimen's setting.